Surviving The Apocalypse: Expert’s To Do List For Rebuilding Civilization

-We hear about the end of the world bearing down on us from all manner of sources, like religion, global warming alarmists, scientists looking out for a killer asteroid, and such, but unless you’re a committed survivalist or some type of doomsday prepper, you might not be all that prepared when you find yourself the survivor of an apocalyptic event.
+We hear about the end of the world bearing down on us from all manner of sources, like religion, global warming alarmists, scientists looking out for a killer asteroid and such, but unless you’re a committed survivalist or some type of doomsday prepper, you might not be all that prepared when you find yourself the survivor of an apocalyptic event.
 Nor are most people likely to have a plan for bringing civilization back from the brink of a modern dark ages and attempting to rebuild anew.
 Lucky for you, there are experts like astrobiologist Lewis Dartnell of Leicester University, who not only is interested in life that might exist on other worlds but is also interested in prolonging the life that exists on planet Earth.
 He has compiled a list of requirements for the survivors of some region- or planet-altering event that can be used to not only keep you alive but also help in the rebooting of civilization.

 Lewis Dartnell, who sort of wrote the book on rebuilding a civilization from scratch when the end of the world comes calling (actually, he did, and it is titled The Knowledge: How To Rebuild Our World After An Apocalypse), wrote a mini-list of essential requirements one would need to survive and perhaps even flourish should such an event occur.
 In an article for The Conversation, he notes how he used the idea of a civilization reboot and providing a survival guide for such an endeavor as the core thought experiment for his book.

-So how does one go about the task of surviving, picking up the pieces, organizing, and getting on with the civilization-saving and rebuilding required after, say, some type of apocalypse devastated the Earth (such as a couple of ill-timed large meteor strikes, a limited nuclear weapons exchange, or a global pandemic)?
+So how does one go about the task of surviving, picking up the pieces, organizing, and getting on with the civilization-saving and rebuilding one would have to do after, say, some type of apocalypse devastated the Earth (such as a couple of ill-timed large meteor strikes, a limited nuclear weapons exchange, or a global pandemic)?
 Dartnell condensed his research down to seven key tips for continued survival after some form of global catastrophe.

 Foremost among the skills needed will be the knowledge to purify water.
 There are several ways this can be done, such as adding iodine tablets and diluting bleach and pool chlorine to disinfect and make water drinkable.
 Boiling water also disinfects, but Darnell notes that this could be fuel-expensive.
 The easiest way to rid water of pathogens is to fill plastic bottles with water and set out in the Sun.
 The ultraviolet rays from sunlight will kill most pathogens within a couple days.